Apeksha-113/Maximum-Torque-Per-Ampere-Control-of-Interior-Permanent-Magnet-Synchronous-Machine/readme.md

 ### Stator Current Reduction
 We recorded the stator current drawn by the motor implementing MTPA and without implementing the MTPA algorithm.
 The table below shows the acquired value of stator current at different load and torque conditions.
 We provided constant speed and step load torque.

+Table 3: Comparison of Motor Currents with and without MTPA Algorithm at Various Speeds and Torques
 | Speed | Torque | Without MTPA (Amp) | With MTPA (Amp) | Difference | Percentage change (%) |
 |-------|--------|---------------------|-----------------|------------|------------------------|
 | 300   | 10     | 2.82                | 2.77            | 0.05       | 1.78                   |